-Bieber wins again, Lindor homers as Indians down Twins 4-2
+Lindor homers, Bieber wins again as Indians down Twins 4-2

 FRANCONA UPDATE

-The 61-year-old Francona may be away longer than expected after it was revealed he’s been dealing with some blood clotting issues in addition to a gastrointestinal condition.
+The 61-year-old Francona missed his 15th game and he may be away longer than expected after it was revealed he’s been dealing with some blood clotting issues in addition to a gastrointestinal condition.

 President of baseball operations Chris Antonetti said Francona is on “the path to recovery, but it may take a little bit of time for him to get back into the dugout.”